Lastcraft484/RoleBot/README.md

 ![bot page](https://cdn.discordapp.com/attachments/707320637026336799/734871335716651168/unknown.png)

-Here is where the application name and icon are changed. **The application** name and icon are not  After that is configured click the bot tab on the left.
+Here is where the application name and icon are changed. **The application name and icon are not the bot name and icon**.
+After that is configured click the bot tab on the left.

 ![Add a bot](https://cdn.discordapp.com/attachments/707320637026336799/734871830061645904/unknown.png)